traktuner/networkShareMounter/README.md

 ## ✉️ Contact

-For ideas, enhancements, or bug reports, please reach out to us through the [service desk address](mailto:rrze-gitlab+faumac-networksharemounter-506-issue-@fau.de).
+For ideas, enhancements, or bug reports, please contact us through the following address: [rrze-nsm-app@fau.de](mailto:rrze-nsm-app@fau.de).
 For general questions, you can contact the team at [rrze-mac@fau.de](mailto:rrze-mac@fau.de) directly.

 `Developed with ❤️ by your FAUmac team`